-It will be a dangerous job and will surely cost you marks or score if you provide any opinion, reasons, impacts or effects and solutions if not illustrated in the diagram.
+It will be a dangerous job and will surely cost you marks or scores if you provide any opinion, reasons, impacts or effects, and solutions if not illustrated in the diagram.
 Never write them at all.
-Avoid using any words, linkers or phrases which indicate opinion, reasons, impacts or effects and solutions.
+Avoid using any words, linkers, or phrases which indicate opinions, reasons, impacts, or effects, and solutions.

 Consider the above-mentioned points and get a great band score.

 Now let’s have a look at the model answer.